npxTSC/SparkletBlog/_posts/2024-09-04-windot-release.md

 ## Conclusion

 I hope you enjoy using `windot` for all your emoji-picking needs as much as I enjoyed working on it so far.
 I'm excited to see what the community thinks of it and what features they'd like to see next.
 Again, if you have any ideas, feel free to open an issue on the [GitHub repo][issues]!

+---

+## Updates

+2024-09-05: I found out that in order to have a custom icon for the app, I need to create a `.desktop` file and install it to the right place.
+This means I need to learn how to package the app properly for different distros or offer a Flatpak/AppImage.
+I'll look into it soon.

 [windot]: https://github.com/Lamby777/windot
 [issues]: https://github.com/Lamby777/windot/issues